March 22, 2012

 Action Needed for Mental Health Parity

-Bills requiring insurers to cover treatment for autism spectrum disorders passed overwhelmingly in the Senate last week, and an amendment to provide parity for all mental health coverage failed on an 18-20 vote.
+Bills requiring insurers to cover treatment for autism spectrum disorders passed overwhelmingly in the Senate last week, and an amendment to provide parity for all mental health coverage - led by Senator Rebekah Warren - failed on an 18-20 vote.
 The legislation mandates coverage of autism treatment and sets up a new fund to compensate insurers for the cost of providing the coverage.

 The bills are now being taken up by the House.
 Now is the time to contact your representative and tell him/her that all brain disorders need to be included for nondiscriminatory insurance coverage in the autism package through mental health parity.